 We do not anticipate any situation where our care would fall short of the required standard, however in the unlikely event of this occurring we will report it.
 We will also set up an audit mechanism to make sure that we do not misclassify any of our reports.
 We will publish the results on our website.

-If you need to use the disabled toilet or use an assisted bath / shower, with specialist equipment in there then you may be taken to a "unisex" bathroom used by both men and women, but a member of staff will be with you, and other patients will not be in the bathroom at the same time.
+- Your toilet and bathroom will be close to your bed area.
+However if you need to use the disabled toilet or use an assisted bath / shower with specialist equipment then you may be taken to a "unisex" bathroom used by both men and women.
+If this is necessary then a member of staff will be with you, and other patients will not be in the bathroom at the same time.

 We want to know about your experiences.